North Sydney Bears: Local catchment area

-Despite partially and fully leaving the NRL after the 1999 and 2001 seasons respectively, the Bears keep a large fanbase on Sydney's Lower North Shore, Upper North Shore, Hornsby Shire, (Although it’s support is strongest on the Lower North Shore).
+Despite partially and fully leaving the NRL after the 1999 and 2001 seasons respectively, the Bears keep a large fanbase on Sydney's Lower North Shore, Upper North Shore, Hornsby Shire, (Although its support is strongest on the Lower North Shore).
 The North Sydney Bears are the only Sydney team without NRL representatives to have a Junior Rugby League District.
 The North Sydney Junior Rugby League District, In which clubs compete in a joint district with Manly Warringah.
 The following LGAS (With the number of Junior Teams in the area) fall within the North Sydney Bears catchment area: